oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 5. Select one or more [GSoC project ideas](#oppias-project-ideas-list) that you're most interested in, and write your project proposal!
 You can get feedback from project mentors when you've completed a sufficient draft -- see the instructions in the [GSoC proposal template](#gsoc-proposal-template) section for details.

    We require that all general discussion about GSoC projects take place in open channels.
-If you have questions about a project, you can ask in [GitHub Discussions](https://github.com/oppia/oppia/discussions/categories/gsoc-2024-q-a) or email the [oppia-gsoc-discuss@](https://groups.google.com/g/oppia-gsoc-discuss) mailing list.
+If you have questions about a project, you can ask in [GitHub Discussions](https://github.com/oppia/oppia/discussions/categories/gsoc-2024-q-a).
 Please be specific when asking questions, since this makes it easier for us to help you.

    - **Pro-tip!** During the application period, your first goal should be to figure out how to become an effective contributor.
 Start developing your project proposal only once you have experience getting some PRs merged.
 This will give you a much better idea of what you want to work on, and how much you can accomplish.